dspoel/nmr2gmxpy/README.md

 ```
 This can be convenient if you don't have GROMACS installation on the machine or/and no internet connection or if your structure is not (yet) in the protein databank.

-In both cases you can skip the verbose flag -v to which allows you to see what is going on running the script.
-By default (no -v flag is passed) the program does not create any screen output (except errors).
+In both cases you can skip the verbosity flag -v,  which allows you to
+see what is going on when running the script.
+By default (no -v flag
+is passed) the program does not create any screen output except for
+error messages.

-For developers there is a debug flag -d which will provide errors traceback.
+For developers there is a debug flag -d which will provide some error traceback.
 Use it if you modify the library.

 ## Output